 Similar to meningioma, not all vestibular schwannoma cases require treatment.
 In cases that are observed, usually only 50% of patients will ultimately require treatment as some of these tumors either do not grow or spontaneously decrease in size.
 Moreover, of the cases that require treatment, not all are eligible for stereotactic radiosurgery.
 Some tumors are large enough to require surgery.
 Others occur in patients with neurofibromatosis type II, and may not be good candidates for radiosurgery given the concern for becoming cancerous as a result of radiation exposure.
-In all, approximately 80% of patients that require treatment (40% of the population of vestibular schwannomas) will be treated with stereotactic radiosurgery.
-As with meningioma, there is no clinical improvement seen in patients treated with gamma knife vs. linac-based SRS (Cyberknife or linear accelerators equipped with SRS) for this indication.
+In all, approximately 80% of patients require treatment.
+Therefore, approximately 40% of the population with vestibular schwannomas will be treated with stereotactic radiosurgery (50% require treatment 80% indicated for SRS = 40%).
+As with meningioma, there is no clinical improvement seen in patients treated with gamma knife versus linac-based SRS (Cyberknife or linear accelerators equipped with SRS) for this indication.